Symmetric Representation Rings are $\lambda$-Rings: Introduction

 \section{Introduction}

 It is well-known that both the complex and the real representation ring of any compact Lie group are \(\lambda\)-rings\footnote{ By a \(\lambda\)-ring, we mean a ``special \(\lambda\)-ring''---see the paragraph on terminology below.} \cite{AtiyahTall}.
-Similarly, for any affine algebraic group scheme \(G\) over a field, with representation category \(\Rep(G)\), the exterior power operations endow the representation ring \(\K(G):= \K(\Rep(G))\) with the structure of a \(\lambda\)-ring.
-Indeed, this is a direct consequence of Serre's beautiful 1968 paper ``Groupes de Grothendieck des sch^^e9mas en groupes r^^e9ductifs d^^e9ploy^^e9s'' \cite{Serre}, in which Serre shows that the representation ring of a split reductive group over an arbitrary field can be computed in the same way as---and is in fact isomorphic to---the representation ring of the corresponding group over \(\C\).
-According to Serre's introduction, establishing the \(\lambda\)-ring structure was in fact one of his motivations for writing his article.
+Similarly, for any affine algebraic group scheme \(G\) over a field, with representation category \(\Rep{G}\), the exterior power operations endow the representation ring \(\KRep{G}\) with the structure of a \(\lambda\)-ring.
+Indeed, this is a direct consequence of Serre's beautiful 1968 paper ``Groupes de Grothendieck des schémas en groupes réductifs déployés'' \cite{Serre}, in which Serre shows that the representation ring of a split reductive group over an arbitrary field can be computed in the same way as---and is in fact isomorphic to---the representation ring of the corresponding group over \(\C\).
+As Serre mentions in his introduction, establishing the \(\lambda\)-ring structure was in fact one of his motivations for writing the article.

-The purpose of the present article is to complete the picture by establishing the \(\lambda\)-ring structure on the ``symmetric representation ring'' \(\GW(G)\), generated by isotropy classes of representations equipped with equivariant non-degenerate symmetric forms.
-This ring \(\GW(G)\) is to the usual representation ring \(\K(G)\) what the real representation ring is to the complex representation ring in topology.
+The purpose of the present article is to complete the picture by establishing the \(\lambda\)-ring structure on the ``symmetric representation ring''\footnote{ See footnote \ref{footnote:terminology} on page~\pageref{footnote:terminology} for a justification of this neologism.} \(\GWRep{G}\), generated by isotropy classes of representations equipped with equivariant non-degenerate symmetric forms.
+This ring \(\GWRep{G}\) is to the usual representation ring \(\KRep{G}\) what the real representation ring is to the complex representation ring in topology.
 See \Cref{sec:symRepRings} for precise definitions.
-We will show: \begin{thm*} For any affine algebraic group scheme \(G\) over a field of characteristic not two, the exterior power operations induce a \(\lambda\)-ring structure on the symmetric representation ring \(\GW(G)\). \end{thm*}
+We will show: \begin{thm*} For any affine algebraic group scheme \(G\) over a field of characteristic not two, the exterior power operations induce a \(\lambda\)-ring structure on the symmetric representation ring \(\GWRep{G}\). \end{thm*}

-To the best of our knowledge, this fundamental structure on \(\GW(G)\) has not been exposed before, except in the case when \(G\) is the trivial group: the \(\lambda\)-ring structure on the Grothendieck-Witt ring of a field has been studied by McGarraghy \cite{McGarraghy:exterior}.
+To the best of our knowledge, this fundamental structure on \(\GWRep{G}\) has not been exposed before, except in the case when \(G\) is the trivial group: the \(\lambda\)-ring structure on the Grothendieck-Witt ring of a field has been studied by McGarraghy \cite{McGarraghy:exterior}.

 \paragraph{\(\lambda\)-Terminology.} There are at least two problems with the term ``\(\lambda\)-ring''.
 Firstly, the term is ambiguous: while Grothendieck originally distinguished between

 In this article, we follow Berthelot.
 This seems to be the current trend, and it has the merit that the shorter term is reserved for the more natural object.
 In any case, the bulk of this article is devoted to proving that we have a structure of type~(2), not just of type~(1).